Landmark Guided Active Exploration with State-specific Balance Coefficient: Introduction

-Our insight is that the agent not only needs to expand the exploration area but also needs to pay attention to the areas that are more likely to achieve the final task goal.
-To this end, we design a \textit{prospect} measure for subgoals through landmark-based planning in the subgoal representation space.
+Our insight is that the agent not only needs to expand the exploration area but also needs to pay attention to the areas that are more likely to guide the agent to the final task goal.
+To this end, we design a \textit{prospect} measure for subgoals through landmark-based planning in the goal space.
 This measure can reflect the likelihood of exploring in the direction of a subgoal leading the agent to states closer to achieving the final task goal.
-Considering the measure of prospect and novelty for subgoals, we propose a {\bf{L}}andmark-guided active {\bf{E}}xploration strategy with {\bf{S}}table low-level {\bf{P}}olicy learning (LESP).
-The strategy incorporates the measure of prospect to guide the agent to explore subgoals that are more likely to lead to the final task goal.
-Additionally, In goal-conditioned hierarchical reinforcement learning, the high-level state transition function is dependent not only on the physical environment but also on the online-learned low-level policy.
-Due to the dynamic changes of the low-level policy, the non-stationarity of the high-level state transition function greatly hinders the learning of the high-level policy.
-Some prior works\cite{ref16, ref17} have attempted to re-label the actions of the high-level state transitions (i.e., subgoals) to make them adaptable to the dynamic changes in the low-level policy.
-In this paper, we apply state-specific regularization to the learning of low-level policy to alleviate the non-stationarity caused by the dynamic changes in the low-level policy and facilitate the learning of the high-level policy.
-The proposed LESP strategy effectively balances the exploration-exploitation trade-off, and enables efficient learning of goal-conditioned hierarchical policies.
+Considering the measure of \textit{prospect} and \textit{novelty} for subgoals, we propose a {\bf{L}}andmark-guided active {\bf{E}}xploration strategy with \textbf{S}tate-specific Balance \textbf{C}oefficient (\textbf{LESC}).
+The strategy incorporates the measure of \textit{prospect} to guide the agent to explore subgoals that are more likely to lead to the final task goal.
+Additionally, addressing the balance between the prospect and the novelty measures is crucial.
+When the prospect measure does not effectively reflect the guidance to the goal in the exploration, the agent should be guided by the novelty measure to explore new areas, aiming to overcome maze obstacles.
+Therefore, we designe a dynamic balance coefficient to enable the agent to receive guidance from landmarks while simultaneously maintaining the capability to explore new areas.
+The proposed LESC strategy effectively balances the exploration-exploitation trade-off.

-We compare the proposed method LESP with the state-of-the-art baselines in the Mujoco experimental environment\cite{ref18}.
-The experimental results demonstrate that LESP, which takes into account the guidance of the task goal for exploration, outperforms the baseline methods.
-Additionally, we conduct ablation experiments to verify the roles of different components of LESP.
+We compare the proposed method LESC with the state-of-the-art baselines in the Mujoco simulator \cite{todorov2012mujoco}.
+The experimental results demonstrate that LESC, which takes into account the guidance of the landmarks for exploration, outperforms the baseline methods.
+Additionally, we conduct ablation experiments to verify the roles of different components of LESC.

-The article is organized as follows: Section II covers the relevant works.
-Section III discusses the essential preliminary concepts.
-Section IV describes the proposed method LESP.
-In Section V, experiments and results are discussed.
-Finally, this article is concluded in Section VI.